How to Relax When Life Throws a Curve Ball

 By Sarah Balke

-Sometimes life throws us a curveball when we are least expecting it and each of us handles stress differently.
+Sometimes life throws us a curve ball when we are least expecting it and each of us handles stress differently.
 Some outwardly spew about the “new” stress in their life on social media.
 Others shut down and pull inward, doing everything in their power to block out the reality that just hit them.

 Regardless of how you choose to handle stress, your body perceives it as a threat, which can trigger a cascade of stress hormones that produce well-orchestrated physiological changes.
-Unfortunately, your body doesn’t always know the difference between an immediate threat and a non-life threatening stressor.
+Unfortunately, your body doesn’t always know the difference between an immediate threat and a non-life threatening stressors.
 The result… your body gets stuck in “fight” mode in reaction to chronic stress and continued elevation of cortisol levels, the “stress hormone.”
 This puts you at increased risk of many health problems including: headaches, stomachaches, anxiety, weight gain, sleep problems, and memory troubles.